-Are you very sensitive to recoil?
-Do you do a lot of mountain or backcountry hunts where it’s really nice to have a lightweight rifle?
+Are you planning a mountain hunt for sheep, mountain goat, Himalayan Tahr, or chamois where it will be really nice to have a lightweight, but hard hitting rifle?
 Again, consider going with the .308 Winchester, which is the lightest recoiling cartridge of the bunch and is available in the smallest and lightest rifles.
-For instance, Randy Newberg uses a Howa Mountain rifle chambered in .308 Winchester on most of his hunts.
+For instance, Randy Newberg uses a Howa rifle chambered in .308 Winchester on most of his hunts.
 He has cleanly taken a bunch of deer and elk with it and there is no reason you can’t either if you use good quality ammunition.

 Do you hunt in an area where shots past 300 yards are more common?
 Then the .300 Winchester Magnum might be a better choice because you’ll be able to take advantage of the cartridge’s higher velocity, flatter trajectory, and superior power at longer ranges under those circumstances.

-Do you prefer to hunt with a semi-automatic rifle?
-There are a ton of good semi-automatic rifles chambered in .308 Winchester (like the AR-10, the FN FAL, the M14, and it’s civilian cousin the M1A), but, aside from the M1 Garand, very few in .30-06 Springfield or .300 Winchester Magnum.
+Do you prefer to hunt with an AR platform or just a semi-automatic rifle in general?
+There are a ton of good semi-auto firearms in the .308 Winchester chambering.
+This includes service rifles like the AR-10, the FN FAL, the M14 (or the M1A, which is the civilian version of the M-14).
+However, aside from the M1 Garand, there are very few semi-autos in .30-06 Springfield or .300 Winchester Magnum.

 Do you want a “Jack-of-all-trades” or “Swiss Army Knife” type rifle that can accomplish the widest possible variety of tasks well?
 Then the .30-06 Springfield might be the best choice for you.